syslogic/cloudbuild-android/README.md

 - It has OpenJDK8, Android `sdkmanager`, Gradle wrapper.
 - It also has an Android application for testing purposes.
 - It supports publishing to Bucket & Firebase App Distribution.
-- It supports Cloud KMS encryption for access credentials.
+- It supports Cloud KMS encryption for the access credentials.

 # How to use it?